Shopify/shopify-app-js/packages/apps/shopify-api/docs/guides/test-helpers.md

 ```

 ## Troubleshooting
-Some end-to-end testing frameworks run their tests in different environments to the environment in which the Shopify development server is started, so the test environments don't have access to the environmental variables set by the Shopify CLI when running `shopify app dev`.
-If this is true for your testing framework, you cannot set the values for `apiKey` and `apiSecretKey` to the `SHOPIFY_API_KEY` and `SHOPIFY_API_SECRET` environmental variables respectively. **NB: DO NOT commit your real API key and secret to a code respository.**
+Some end-to-end testing frameworks run their tests in different environments to the environment in which the Shopify development server is started, so the test environments don't have access to the `SHOPIFY_API_KEY` and `SHOPIFY_API_SECRET` environmental variables set by the Shopify CLI when running `shopify app dev`.
+If this is true for your testing framework, you need to manually set the values for `apiKey` and `apiSecretKey` to match values passed to `shopifyApi()`. **NB: DO NOT commit your real API secret to a code respository.**